Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Theoretical framework

-The saturated state is characterized by two balance relations.
 First, the waves reach a stable amplitude through the competition between CRPAI and damping mechanisms.
-We extend the analytical study of CRPAI \citep{2023MNRAS.523.3328S} from the non-relativistic regime to the relativistic regime in the expanding box, \footnote{The instability growth rate is actually proportional to the CR cyclotron frequency, which changes over time owing to the evolving background magnetic field.
-Nevertheless, in our simulation setup, the final strength of the background field remains within the same order of magnitude as the initial value.
-We therefore replace $\Omega$ with $\Omega_0$.}
+We extend the analytical study of CRPAI \citep{2023MNRAS.523.3328S} from the non-relativistic regime to the relativistic regime in the expanding box,

 where